ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 Fraction to Recurring Decimal
 Convert a Number to Hexadecimal
 Valid Number
-Intersection of Two Arrays

 **String**

 Verifying an Alien Dictionary - done
 Find All Anagrams in a String
+Group Anagrams
+Valid Anagram

 **Two pointers/Sliding window**

 Permutation in String

 **Array**
-Product of Array Except Self
+Product of Array Except Self - in progress
-Find Peak Element
-Leftmost Column with at Least a One
+Find Peak Element - done but this can be optimized using binary search Leftmost Column with at Least a One - in progress Rotate Array - done but can be optimized
-Rotate Array
-Find First and Last Position of Element in Sorted Array Squares of a Sorted Array
+Find First and Last Position of Element in Sorted Array - done but can be optimized Squares of a Sorted Array - done but can be optimized Intersection of Two Arrays - done but can be optimized

 **SubArray**
 Maximum Subarray